Last Updated on January 31, 2022 by Dave Schoenbeck

 The two main components of grit are passion and perseverance.
 Think about professional athletes: they weren’t born with the ability to excel in their chosen sport.
 Instead, they achieved greatness through a love of the game, a refusal to quit, and a dedication to perfection.
 Grit, as an entrepreneur, is no different.

 Talent is overrated when it comes to employees—grit is more important.
-Hard workers can easily beat the naturally gifted if they’re willing to put in the effort.
-As leaders, we should reward and encourage this kind of hard work and dedication rather than focusing solely on the employees who have a natural talent for a specific skill.
+Hard workers can easily beat the naturally gifted if they are willing to put in the effort.
+As leaders, we should reward and encourage this kind of hard work and dedication rather than focusing solely on employees with a natural talent for a specific skill.

-Effort + skill development = results.
+Effort and skill development equal results.
 Anyone can become exceptional at their job if they consistently work at it.
-This is the kind of attitude we should cultivate in our employees and ourselves.
-Grit, as an entrepreneur, can help you excel.
+We should cultivate this attitude in our employees and ourselves.
+Grit can help entrepreneurs excel.

 Developing Grit as an Entrepreneur

 As a business leader, chances are there are any number of areas in which your skills are lacking.
-For example, no high-level employee is an expert in finances, marketing, and sales all at once.
-However, you must develop your skills in these painful areas to survive and prosper.
+For example, no high-level employee is a financial, marketing, or sales expert.
+However, you must develop skills in these painful areas to survive and prosper.
 Here are four ways to encourage grit in yourself and your employees.

-- Make it clear that grit is a priority.
+1. Make it clear that grit is a priority.
 Explain to your employees what grit means to you and reward appropriate behavior when you see it.
-For example, acknowledge when an employee is working hard to learn a new skill or is dedicated to improving.
+For example, acknowledge when an employee works hard to learn a new skill or is dedicated to improving.

-- Model the grit you want to see.
-In some cases, you might have to “fake it till you make it.”
-You might not feel like you’re making progress towards your goals, but that progress will naturally occur if you are dedicated.
+2. Model the grit you want to see.
+Sometimes, you might have to “fake it till you make it.”
+You might not feel like you’re progressing toward your goals, but that progress will naturally occur if you are dedicated.
 Grit, as an entrepreneur, is an ever-evolving process.

-- Don’t punish failure.
+3. Don’t punish failure.
 As in any endeavor, there will be setbacks.
-Improvement can only happen over time, and while you and your employees are learning, you’re bound to make mistakes.
+Improvement can only happen over time; while you and your employees learn, you will make mistakes.
 Frame these as a learning opportunity and reward employees who take their lessons to heart.

-- Track your progress.
-Establish a method for yourself and your employees to measure your success, whether that means evaluating your metrics over time or having weekly check-ins to talk about your wins.
+4. Track your progress.
+Establish a method for yourself and your employees to measure your success, whether by evaluating your metrics over time or having weekly check-ins to discuss your wins.
 Then, celebrate these successes as a team.

 Coach Dave